marcusbianchi/blip.helperscripts/README.md

 ```

 # Addstandardtrackingscripts
-Add standard Trackings to all block that have the "[]" marking in the name.
+Add standard Trackings to all block that have the bot interaction or wait user message.
 If you add the flag "--all" at the end will append to all blocks in the builder

 ## Requirements
 Node.JS installed